 If you are not a broadcaster or a program producer and wish to support us, you may donate to European Gospel Radio to allow us to continue to expand our outreach to even more countries in Africa, Asia/Pacific and Europe.

-Please check the PayPal link below, and send your donation in US Dollars via Paypal or use you credit or debit card securely (Paypal registration is NOT required).
+Please check the PayPal link below, and send your donation in US Dollars via Paypal or use your credit or debit card securely (Paypal registration is NOT required).

 European Gospel Radio is owned and operated by NEXUS-International Broadcasting Association, a non-profit association of international broadcasters and media producers.

-We help Christian preachers, Pastors, Churches, radio stations, podcasters and individual program producers worldwide to broadcast their own programs on Shortwave, AM, Medium Wave radio and on streaming all over the world.
+We help Christian preachers, Pastors, Churches, radio stations, podcasters and individual program producers worldwide to broadcast their programs on Shortwave, AM, Medium Wave radio and on streaming all over the World.

 Thank you for your support!